-In order for Space Optimisation to give you an accurate optimisation you must ensure that you have carefully measured your room; note that small geometrical features, such as support struts and window casements, with dimensions less than around 10 cm should be ignored, as their inclusion can actually result in a less accurate optimisation.
+In order for Space Optimisation to give you an accurate optimisation you must ensure that you have carefully measured your room; for open plan rooms, all rooms open to the main listening room should be measured.
+Note that small geometrical features with dimensions less than around 10 cm, such as skirting boards, architraves and window sills, and any hard furnishings, such as cupboards or wardrobes, should be ignored.
 All measurements are given in metres.

-The Room Dimensions stage is split into the Floor Plan and Height stages.
-In the Floor Plan stage you can define your floor plan using three simple mechanisms, as shown below: you may select any corner with a click, drag it to any desired location, or delete it by clicking on the Delete button in the contextual control bar at the top; similarly, you may select any wall with a click and drag it to any desired location; and finally, you may add corners to a selected wall by clicking on the Add Corner button in the contextual control bar at the top.
+The Room Dimensions step is split into the Floor Plan and Height steps.
+In the Floor Plan step you can define your floor plan using three simple mechanisms, as shown below: you may select any corner with a click, drag it to any desired location, or delete it by clicking on the Delete button in the contextual control bar at the top; similarly, you may select any wall with a click and drag it to any desired location; and finally, you may add corners to a selected wall by clicking on the Add Corner button in the contextual control bar at the top.
 These mechanisms give you complete control over the floor plan.
-Note that you can also zoom in and out using the $\pm$ / $\pm$ zoom buttons in the bottom right-hand corner; the grid size is clearly stated above these buttons.
+Note that you can also zoom in and out using the +/- zoom buttons in the bottom right-hand corner; the grid size is clearly stated above these buttons.
 When dragging corners and walls they will snap to the current grid size; adjacent walls will also prefer to snap to a 90 degree angle.
+Note that rooms with partial-height recesses or protrusions on walls and rooms with free-standing walls are currently unsupported, and so a room simplification procedure must be adopted, as outlined in §3.4.

-Once your floor plan has been defined click on the Next: Height > link in the bottom navigation pane to enter the Height stage, as shown below; note that rooms with non-flat ceilings or floors are currently unsupported, and so a room simplification procedure must be adopted, as outlined in §3.4.
+Once your floor plan has been defined click on the Next: Height > link in the bottom navigation pane to enter the Height step, as shown below.
+Note that rooms with non-flat floors or ceilings are currently unsupported, and so a room simplification procedure must be adopted, as outlined in §3.4.
 Enter the height of your room and click on the Next: Room Features > link in the bottom navigation pane.